PycraftDeveloper-temp-account/Pycraft/README.md

 ## Version Naming
 Pycraft's versions will always now follow the structure; "vA.B.C"
 * Where "A" is the major revision number.
-* Where "B" is the minor revsision number.
+* Where "B" is the minor revision number.
 * Where "C" is the patch and developer preview numbers (combined).

 Every version of Pycraft as of the 27/10/2022 (DD/MM/YYYY) must feature all 3 values.
 Updates also now go sequentially, so Pycraft v9.6.4 is newer than Pycraft v9.5.7.
 If either of the "A" or "B" version numbers is incremented in a release, documentation MUST be suitably updated, in addition Pycraft MUST be released on PyPi, SourceForge and as a release on GitHub.